 Four years later, I still have no idea what I said or did that night.
 I have no idea where my phone or my purse ended up.
 I have no idea who the random guy was.
 I have no idea if I had sex with him or simply hung out at his place.
 All I know is that this night remains one of my most shameful drinking experiences.
-But it wasn’t the only one and it certainly wasn’t the last one.
+However, it wasn’t the only one, and it certainly wasn’t the last one.

 Through all of this, I maintained a 3.7 GPA, played a sport, was involved with the school newspaper and held a job.
 Because I was able to remain successful in these areas of my life, it didn’t even cross my mind that my drinking could be problematic.
 If anyone implied it was, I simply froze them out and continued on with my lifestyle.